-We believe all Christians have been called by Jesus to live as missionaries (Matthew 28:18-20).
+We believe that as followers of Jesus we have all been called to live as missionaries (Matthew 28:18-20).
 For most, we will never be called to pick up and move overseas.
-However, we are all called to be witnesses wherever God has planted us.
+However, we are all called to be witnesses of God's love and grace wherever He has planted us.
 We want you to see yourself as a missionary in your daily life and recognize what God has given you that He wants you to give to others.
 You have freely received from Him, and He calls you to freely give (Matthew 10:8).

-ACTS 6: The mission of the Acts 6 ministry team is to aid the needy in our community through prayer, encouragement, generous giving, unselfish service, and compassionate outreach.
-The Acts 6 team responds to the needs of walk-in clients coming to StoneBridge Mondays through Thursdays from 10am-12pm by assisting them with:
+The mission of the Acts 6 ministry team has grown to aid the needy in our community through prayer, encouragement, generous giving, unselfish service, and compassionate outreach Mondays through Thursdays from 10am-12pm by assisting them with:

 - Replacing key lost documents such as birth certificates and Georgia identification cards

 If you are interested in learning more about the serving on the Acts 6 Team please contact Richard Wannall at firstname.lastname@example.org.

 Tina Williford's only qualification for doing her deal was a willingness to say "yes" when the Lord called her to serve sexually exploited women and children on Delk Road near I-75.
 Her first step was simply to hang out at a gas station and talk to the women there.
 Now The Table on Delk has grown from a once-weekly ministry to six days of offering meals, Bible study, Celebrate Recovery and friendship to souls desperately in need of encouragement, hope and life transformation.